n1kito/Makefile/README.md

 Thus, if we change the file `insert.c` and run `make`, make will compile that file to update `insert.o`, and then link `edit`.
 If we change the file `command.h` and run `make`, `make` will recompile the object files `kbd.o`, `command.o` and `files.o` and then link the file `edit`.

-## Using Variables to make Makefiles simpler
+## Using variables to make Makefiles simpler

 In the above example, we had to list all the object files twice in the rule for `edit`: